Sonar: Military applications

 Passive sonar has several advantages, most importantly that it is silent.
-If the target radiated noise level is high enough, it can have a greater range than active sonar, and allows the target to be identified.
+If the target's radiated noise level is high enough, it can have a greater range than active sonar and allows the target to be identified.
 Since any motorized object makes some noise, it may in principle be detected, depending on the level of noise emitted and the ambient noise level in the area, as well as the technology used.
 To simplify, passive sonar "sees" around the ship using it.
 On a submarine, nose-mounted passive sonar detects in directions of about 270°, centered on the ship's alignment, the hull-mounted array of about 160° on each side, and the towed array of a full 360°.
 The invisible areas are due to the ship's own interference.

-Once a signal is detected in a certain direction (which means that something makes sound in that direction, this is called broadband detection) it is possible to zoom in and analyze the signal received (narrowband analysis).
+Once a signal is detected in a certain direction (which means that something makes sound in that direction; this is called broadband detection), it is possible to zoom in and analyze the signal received (narrowband analysis).
 This is generally done using a Fourier transform to show the different frequencies making up the sound.
 Since every engine makes a specific sound, it is straightforward to identify the object.
 Databases of unique engine sounds are part of what is known as acoustic intelligence or ACINT.

 Another use of passive sonar is to determine the target's trajectory.
 This process is called target motion analysis (TMA), and the resultant "solution" is the target's range, course, and speed.
 TMA is done by marking from which direction the sound comes at different times, and comparing the motion with that of the operator's own ship.
 Changes in relative motion are analyzed using standard geometrical techniques along with some assumptions about limiting cases.

-Passive sonar is stealthy and very useful.
-I requires high-tech electronic components and is costly.
-It is generally deployed on expensive ships in the form of arrays to enhance detection.
-Surface ships use it to good effect.
-It is even better used by submarines, and it is used by airplanes and helicopters, mostly to a "surprise effect", since submarines can hide under thermal layers.
+Passive sonar is stealthy.
+It requires high-tech electronic components.
+It is generally deployed on advanced ships in the form of arrays to enhance detection.
+Surface ships and submarines use it.
+It is also used by airplanes and helicopters, mostly to a "surprise effect", since submarines can hide under thermal layers.
 If a submarine's commander believes he is alone, he may bring his boat closer to the surface and be easier to detect, or go deeper and faster, and thus make more sound.